Weekly review of Azerbaijan Mine Action Agency works

-According to the information, 234 anti-personnel, 103 anti-tank mines, and 53 unexploded ordnance were found and neutralized during demining operations conducted from August 14 to 20, 2023, in Terter, Aghdam, Lachin, Fuzuli, Shusha, Gubadli, Khojavand, Jabrayil, and Zangilan.
+According to the information, 256 anti-personnel, 92 anti-tank mines and 71 unexploded ordnance were found and neutralized during demining operations conducted from August 21 to 27, 2023 in Terter, Aghdam, Khojavand, Fuzuli, Shusha, Gubadli, Jabrayil and Zangilan.

 Despite the use of modern demining equipment, the mass contamination of territories with mines and the failure of Armenia to provide accurate mine maps to date create great difficulties in locating and clearing mines.